SJ23 Tech Tip D04, (Updated 2024-03-16) Frank May, Bob Schimmel

 The San Juan 23 was factory equipped with a Fulton MB1410 adjustable outboard bracket.
 While this bracket has hung on Panache's transom since manufacture (30 years at time of this Tech Tip), I babied it for the past 10 years.
 In my opinion it is over rated for a 20 HP (2 stroke) or 5 HP (4 stroke) long shaft outboard.
 The bracket may perform OK pushing a planning hull on a mill pond, but it is under rated for a pocket cruiser operating in the heavy pitch and yaw loads imposed by steep 4' waves.
 You can also find these waves on a shallow lake, at a harbour entrance or where wind and current oppose each other.
 A steep wave can present some very significant forces.
 On two occasions I was unable to raise the bracket, the motion was that violent.
 What surprised me is how much the bracket swayed sideways.
 So much so, that I thought it was close to bending.
 4" of sideways movement on a 14" pivot arm is far too much for my liking.
 Both times I was tempted to tie a line around the outboard to steady it, but judged the risk of falling overboard too great, along with the fact that I just might need to use the outboard.
 The flexing gave me quite a concern, just when I needed to concentrate on boat handling.
 A Mercury 7.5HP equipped with electric start or a Honda 8HP each weigh about 65 pounds.
 The Mercury was a popular outboard in the mid 1970s and the Honda about 10 years later.
 To answer the obvious question of why I'm not sailing in winds that strong?
 Well usually I do, but sometimes an SJ23 needs some extra punch from the outboard to maintain headway in steep waves.
 A shoal draft keel has its limitations and adding propeller push is sometimes necessary for a flatter bottomed hull.
 Not so in a deep keel wine glass shaped hull.
 After all, it is prudent to be in a safe place prior to the storm, which may require some push from a dependable outboard mounted on a stable bracket.

 The locking feature of the lifting arm was the first component to fail and I stopped using it because it would release occasionally.
-Since I use a block and tackle to raise or lower the outboard, I tie the bracket in the 'up' position to prevent it from dropping.
+Since I use a 4:1 block and tackle to raise or lower the outboard, I tie the bracket in the 'up' position to prevent it from dropping.
 "I bloody near go through the roof when the lever lets go in the middle of the night as the outboard drops with a thunk.
 The sound reverberates through the entire hull, which is particularly annoying when you are in the dream state!"

 The other problem with this design is that the closely spaced pivot arms have virtually no resistance to a side load as the boat pitches and yaws through the waves.
 To make matters worse, the hinge bolts have to be a bit loose so the pivot arms can move up and down which contributes to the overall sloppiness.
 I had to continually tighten the nuts, testing my confidence in it.
-The aging bracket finally wore out and had to be replaced.
-It is shown at left, temporarily mounted on a (2x10)".
+The aging bracket shown at left finally wore out and had to be replaced.
+It was temporarily mounted on a (2x10)".
 In a nut shell, the old bracket design lacked the stability to hold an outboard steady under all the conditions that mother nature can hand out.
 There are enough other things to concern yourself with on the water that you don't need a "safety valve" to limit you.
 So it was time to do something about it.

 SALT WATER BRACKET - Many current salt water rated outboard brackets are more robust and rated for a higher horse power.
 They are also equipped with an internal gas spring that provide lift which makes them an attractive upgrade for a silver haired sailor!
 Present company excepted!
 The OMC outboard bracket (shown below) is an example of such a unit.
 It is rated for up to15 HP and has an internal gas spring that makes raising or lowering a 'piece of cake.'
 The pivot arms are spaced far apart (sideways) to eliminate sideways movement.
 Unfortunately, if you don't replace like for like, the mounting bolt holes of the new wider brackets don't line up to the original holes on an SJ23.
 The narrow outboard mounting "pod" on the transom of an SJ23 makes upgrading to the new wider outboard bracket difficult.
 The SJ23 pod was sized for the narrow foot of the original style Fulton bracket.
 The foot print of all the current brackets are much larger.